DiffSight

 Powered by Symlink

-Symlink, our local indexer, parses your repo into typed symbols and call-graphs.
-Definition jumps, reference lookups, and AI grounding all run in-process.
-No source code uploaded anywhere, ever.
+Symlink parses your repo into typed symbols and a call graph, in-process.
+Definition jumps, references, blast radius, AI grounding — all run on your machine.
+Your source code never leaves it.

 Supported languages